 Benefits of Building Your Business’ Website on an Ecommerce Platform

-Ecommerce platforms make it easy for you to set up your website by having customizable themes and templates so you don’t have to focus so much on the coding aspect of creating a website.
-This is great for you if you have none or very little coding experience as it makes creating a beautiful website easy and stress free.
+- Ease of Setup: Ecommerce platforms make it easy for you to set up your website by having customizable themes and templates so you don’t have to focus so much on the coding aspect of creating a website.
+This is great for you if you have none or very little coding experience as it makes creating a beautiful website easy and stress-free.

-Self-hosted websites may look like they’re cheaper to set up because of low yearly domain payments, however, large costs can crop up unexpectedly.
-Most ecommerce platforms charge a monthly fee (or you can save money by paying upfront for a year) which is stable, predictable, cheaper than owning and operating a brick-and-mortar store and accounts for top-notch security and peace of mind.
+- Cost-Effective: Self-hosted websites may look like they’re cheaper to set up because of low yearly domain payments, however, large costs can crop up unexpectedly.
+Most ecommerce platforms charge a monthly fee (or you can save money by paying upfront for a year) which is stable, predictable, cheaper than owning and operating a brick-and-mortar store, and accounts for top-notch security and peace of mind.

 Popular Ecommerce Platforms